 Most behind the scene volunteers need to have a background in art history research coupled with translation skills.

 There are no behind-the-scenes opportunities open at this time.
 If you would like to be considered for one in the future, please attach resume with your Information Sheet and indicate which department and duties would most interest you.

 School of the Art Institute Volunteer Opportunities

 The School of the Art Institute of Chicago offers a resource center of materials and finishes for in AIADO faculty and students.
 Faculty and students have access to an array of current design material samples provided by top manufacturers.
 Samples include building materials, textiles, wall and floor coverings, plastic laminates, wood and glass products, hardware, and paints.
 All materials in the resource center are cataloged in the CSI format, the standard for all professional design libraries.
 Additionally the resource center has a variety of books from the estate of John Kurtich and AIADO.
 Volunteers supplement the staffing of the resource center so that more students can take advantage of the area.

 The Fashion Resource Center maintains a unique hands-on collection of late 20th- and 21st-century designer garments and accessories representative of extreme innovation.
 The center's singular nature is defined not only by the visitor's ability to handle the apparel but also by the extensive visual, print, and fabric reference collection that support and illuminate the garments and the study of attire.
 These elements combine to provide students and guests with a creative and educational environment in which to explore the most progressive achievements in the world of dress and fashion.
 The volunteer serves a vital role helping to keep the FRC open during extended hours.

-All volunteers must become members of the Art Institute.
 All applicants who are members get first priority for interviews.